onurcevdetgungoren/livechat/README.md

 # LiveChat
-Live chat is a real time chat application made using the following firebase services
+Live chat is a real time chat application made with the following firebase services

 * firebase_core (for services)
 * firebase_auth (for authentication)